 There are several reasons for this.
 People with disabilities usually do not live in a neighborhood where they can easily gather to share stories and experiences.
 There are few religious gatherings, community centers, or coffee shops that cater to people with disabilities.

 Many people do not see themselves - or want to be seen by others - as having a disability.
 For example:

-People with disabilities often face limited options when seeking to escape an abusive relationship.
+People with disabilities experience sexual violence at a higher rate than people without disabilities, and often face limited options when seeking to escape an abusive relationship.
 The resources they use to maintain autonomy and independence are often controlled and exploited by their abuser.
-When asked how an abuser “uses your disability against you,” survivors with disabilities rattle off a laundry list of tactics.
+When asked how an abuser "uses your disability against you," survivors with disabilities rattle off a laundry list of tactics.
 Abusers maintain power over the person through control of: